-- Water for washing / cleaning (it is water that has been in the car for over a year, so I don’t want to drink it, but have labeled it for washing)
+- Water for washing and cleaning (the water that has been in our car for over a year, so I won’t drink it, but I’ve labeled it for washing)

 I also have additional suggestions of items you may want to consider if you are stranded during a winter storm: Winter Car Kit

 I put it in this tub:

 and put it in the back of the van with extra water, sheets for picnics and our main 72-hour go-bag kit:

 I’ve also set a goal to keep shoes in the car everyone.
 I’ve always told myself this was unrealistic because I can’t afford to buy an extra pair of shoes for the kids each year just for them to sit in the car.
 But I finally decided that we can store our gym shoes in the car instead of our rooms.
 When we take them off, they simply go back in the car instead of our closet.
 We’ll see how it goes!

 When we go on road trips, I take out everything but the tub and we pack our stuff on top of it.
 I chose that tub because. it is short and long which makes it easy to stack things on top of it.
 I know that would make it difficult to get to our things if we got stranded, but I’d rather deal with that stress than try to pack it on top of everything!